mengfanxu1997/mengfanxu1997.github.io/_pages/students.md

 Jose (at UMass Amherst), Jan.
 2025 - July 2025, Next Position: Graduate student in Computer Science at UMass Amherst

-Jingshuai Zhang (at University of Minnesota - Twin Cities), Sep.
+Jingshuai Zhang (at University of Minnesota), Sep.
 2024 - July 2025, Next Position: Graduate student in Computer Science at UPenn

 Jessica Lanin (at Northwestern), Spring 2023